-25 Jun Buying a Gas Station with Convenience Store in Florida– a Brief Overview
+25 Jun Buying a Gas Station with Convenience Store in Florida – a Brief Overview

 Buying a Gas Station with Convenience Store in Florida– a Brief Overview

-As part of our series on Small Business Investing – Turning Dreams Into Legacies, we are sharing this overview of gas station since it is one of the top three industries that people first seek when buying a business.
+As part of our series on Small Business Investing – Turning Dreams Into Legacies, we are sharing this overview for buying a gas station since it is one of the top three industries that people first seek when buying a business.
 Having worked with Texaco, Shell and 7-Eleven, I have seen some people do very well.
 Most have started with reasonable sites and improved the overall business experience, optimized revenues and expenses, and have tried at least a few innovative ideas that the competition is generally overlooking.
-Most people buy businesses, including gas stations, based on how they are currently performing.
+Most people buy businesses, including convenience stores and gas stations, based on how they are currently performing.
 However, gas stations, and almost any other business, changes when a new owner takes over.
 Hopefully the change is for the better, but not every buyer has prepared the right strategic plan and has the right match of skills, interest and passion.
 We always recommend that first time business buyers take advantage of our Legacy Advocacy for Buyers (LAB) program (Info@BuyBizUSA.com).

 If you are looking to own your own gas station, there is a great deal to learn.
 Consider the brief overview as an introduction to the industry.
 Please feel free to send us your question.